EEOB-BioData/BCB546X-Fall2017/DMP_Assignment/README.md

 There really isn't a one-size-fits-all data management plan for biology research.
 The organization and content of your DMP will depend on the types of data you collect and the ways in which you analyze those data.
 Furthermore, if your work involves writing code, you may also need to consider how you will make your scripts and software available.

 The Iowa State University libraries provide some helpful and general [guidelines for writing a DMP](http://instr.iastate.libguides.com/dmp/step1).
 Feel free to use these guidelines for writing your DMP.
-Alternatively, you can use any of the sources available online.
+Alternatively, you can use any of the sources available online, like the [DMPTool](https://dmptool.org/).

 ### Format Requirements